zhoubihn/tex-labels/README.md

 this plugin is coded rapidly.
 They are all appreciated!

-A special thank is given to [Vim](https://vim.org)'s maintainers and its author, momorable Bram Moolenaar.
+A special thank is given to [Vim](https://vim.org)'s maintainers and its author, memorable Bram Moolenaar.
 Thanks for giving us an open, free and powerful editor!

 ## Support